miso-lims/walkthroughs/2-0-samples.md

 <a name="boxes"/>

-# 5. Scanning samples into outboxes
+# 5. Scanning aliquots into outboxes

+Finally, scan the aliquots you made into the outbox so the libraries team can take over.

 {% include outboxes.md %}